Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - Do not jump or dive into the river.

-- To stay safe, do not swim.
+- To stay safe, do not enter the water.

 - Read water safety for important information about staying safe in and near water and caring for parks.